May 6, 2022

 Seminar – Climate Change and its Equality Implications in Focus: Tools for Equality Bodies

-This seminar will take place in hybrid format (online and in Brussels) on 20-21 November 2024.
-It is aimed at Equality Bodies, as well as, European policy-makers […]
+This seminar took place in hybrid format (online and in Brussels) on 20-21 November 2024.
+It was aimed at Equality Bodies, as well as, European policy-makers and […]